k8gb-io/k8gb/docs/blog/posts/k8gb-local-setup-beginners-guide.md

 You should see connection info for all three.
 If any of them fail, something went wrong during setup.

 Now let's verify that DNS is actually working.
-This is the key test:
+This is the key test — we're asking the edgedns cluster's DNS server directly what IPs it knows about:

 ```sh
 dig @localhost -p 1053 roundrobin.cloud.example.com +short +tcp
 ```

-Breaking down this command:
-- `dig` — a DNS lookup tool
+What each part does:
-- `@localhost -p 1053` — ask the edgedns cluster's DNS server (running on port 1053 locally)
+- `@localhost -p 1053` — ask the edgedns DNS server, which is exposed on port 1053 locally
 - `roundrobin.cloud.example.com` — the hostname k8gb is managing
 - `+short` — show just the IP addresses
 - `+tcp` — use TCP instead of UDP